ARTICLE I

 IX STATE CHAPTERS

-For the purposes of these bylaws ”chapter” shall mean a statewide organizational structure chartered by NPRA by means of a duly executed and existing Chapter Agreement with NPRA.
-A State Chapter can be created by a statewide Puerto Rican convention approved by the National Board of Directors.
+For the purposes of these bylaws “chapter” shall mean a statewide organizational structure chartered by NPRA by means of a duly executed and existing Chapter Agreement with NPRA.
+A State Chapter can be created by a statewide Puerto Rican convention or an existing functioning State organization that comply with Article III section 1 of these bylaws approved by the National Board of Directors.
 The National Board of Directors shall establish policies for approving, maintaining and revoking State Chapters.
 Each chapter shall comply with the policies, procedures, and strategic activity guidelines developed by the National Board of Directors for chapter formation and activities.

 Each chapter shall meet certain basic chartering requirements as defined from time to time by NPRA.
 Such requirements would include: nonprofit status, formal adoption of NPRA’s mission statement, purpose, logo, name and bylaws.
 All such chartering requirements are to be delineated in a Charter Agreement between the State chapter and NPRA.

-Each State Chapter shall elect an executive committee that shall be composed of the following officers: State President, State Vice-President, State Treasurer, State Secretary and State Public Relations and Communications Officer.
+Each State Chapter shall elect an Executive Committee that shall be composed of the following officers: State President, State Vice-President, State Treasurer, State Secretary, State Public Relations, Communications Officer and regional chairs when appropriate for large states.

-1. To implement the policies and decisions of the National Board of Directors and State Board of Directors
+- To implement the policies and decisions of the National Board of Directors and State Board of Directors.

-3. To assure regular communication between the State Chapter and the National Executive Committee.
+- To assure regular communication between the State Chapter and the National Board.

 ARTICLE X